Nut vs Bolt: Types, and Differences with Screws and Rivets

 Carriage bolts consist of a head and a cylindrical shaft with external threads, making them fasteners that require use with nuts to securely connect two components with through-holes.
 Their heads are often hexagonal and relatively large, with a rounded shape and no designs such as cross-slots or internal hexagons.
 This design not only facilitates installation but also serves as a deterrent against theft during the connection process.

-3.Blind bolts
+3.Blind Bolts

 Blind bolts